 Owly Just a Little Blue is the second book in the graphic novel Owly series by Andy Runton.
 Owly discovers a new bluebird and decides to build a home to help it.
 It’s not an easy task to build or to make friends with the new bird family.
 But, Owly is determined and kind.
 The first book in the series is Owly The Way Home.

-Informational Books About Owls
+Informational Books About Owls for Kids

 Greta The Great Horned Owl: A True Story of Rescue and Rehabilitation by Christie Gove-Berg showcases the amazing people who work at rehabilitating owls and other birds.